fcf-framework/fcfTest/README.md

 To use the library, you must define the `FCF_TEST_IMPLEMENTATION` macro before including the header file in your application's main cpp file to avoid errors due to multiple definitions.

 ### Liniks:
+Official page with documentation: https://fcf-framework.is-a-fullstack.dev/cpp-libraries/fcfTest (New section of the site dedicated to the description of this library.)
 Usage article on dev.to: https://dev.to/vladimirm/fcftest-unit-test-library-3cgg

 ### Friendly: